- Location: Rhode Island

 Inland is warmer in the summer, but cooler in the winter.
 The coast is warmer in the winter and cooler in the summer.

 Rhode Island is known for its contributions to art and culture.
 The Newport Jazz Festival, which began in 1954, continues to be a vital musical showcase.
 The Rhode Island Philharmonic provides year-round enlightenment.
-And, Providence's Tony award-winning Trinity Repertory Company enjoys national acclaim for its live theater.
+Also, Providence's Tony award-winning Trinity Repertory Company enjoys national acclaim for its live theater.

 The Rhode Island School of Design attracts art and design students from across the globe, making it an international lodestar for innovative thought.
 Alumni such as David Byrne of Talking Heads fame, director Gus Van Sant, and actor/comedian Martin Mull confirm the school's creative reputation.